 Human hair is a complex fiber that contains dead cells, proteins, water, lipids, pigments, and trace elements.
 As a result, your hair may need a variety of supplements, such as protein, moisture, vitamins, oils, etc. Your hair needs moisture and protein, but when it comes to how much or how often you need them, you might get confused.
 Sadly, there is no stable formula that can determine how much moisture and protein your hair needs.
 Add factors like chemical processes, daily styling routines, and even porosity; then, you can see why it’s not that simple.
+For a good start in this path we recommend reading Hair Type – Every Thing About It to learn more about your hair type.

 In this post, we are going to take a closer look at protein and moisture treatment.
 So we will see what they do to our hair and why we need them.